 After a long winter, koi owners are often eager to feed their fish as soon as possible, but always wait until the water has warmed up to at least 48°F / 9°C. It is also a good idea to start the pump and filtration system before you begin feeding to allow for proper breakdown of fish waste.
 Once again, begin feeding a cold water fish food sparingly and monitor the water temperature and the forecast.
 As water temperature rises, and their metabolism increases, feed the fish more food per feeding and eventually increase the number of feedings to 2 times per day as they become more active.
 Always feed your fish only what they will consume in 3-5 minutes.
 If their is food left after 5 minutes, remove the food and cut back the amount for the next feeding.
 Some people like to feed their koi wedges of orange in the spring to give them a treat and also a vitamin C boost!

-When the water temperature falls to 64°F / 18°C begin feeding a quality Spring and Fall / Cold Water Food such as Aquascape or Tetra.
+When the water temperature falls to 64°F / 18°C begin feeding a quality Spring and Fall / Cold Water Food such as Microbe-Lift / Legacy, Hikari, Aquascape or PondMax.
 A proper cold water food will have wheat germ listed as the first ingredient.
-Koi and goldfish can digest wheat germ very easily, especially in cold water.
+Koi and goldfish can digest wheat germ very easily, especially in cold water, which means they get more nutritional value from foods with wheat germ as the main ingredient.
 We recommend gradually transitioning koi onto the cold water food by mixing it with their summer food and then gradually increase the amount.
 As the temperature falls, gradually cut back the amount you feed your fish as well as the number of times per day you feed them.
-At around 64°F / 18°C feed your koi no more than 2 times per day and as the temperature fall cut back to once per day.
+At around 64°F / 18°C feed your koi no more than 2 times per day and as the temperature falls even more, cut back to once per day.
 Once the temperature remains below 48°F / 9°C you should stop feeding altogether.
 Although fish may still eat food below this temperature, it can often do more harm than good as the bacteria in their digestive system stops functioning.